This assignment has two parts:

 Remember: You can use the filters on the left to limit and refine your results.

-Searching in Emcare is different to searching in the Library Catalogue.
+Searching in Emcare is different to searching in the Library Collection.

 1. Type your first concept and alternative words into the search box.